ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-integration.md

 ### Web tier hosted in a container in IBM Cloud Kubernetes Service to database tier hosted in a VM in vCenter Server
 {: #vcsnsxt-overview-integration-iks-db-tier-vcs}

 How the route tables in the ESG and vRouters are populated depends on the method of integration.
-See {{site.data.keyword.containerlong_notm}} and vCenter Server integration.
+For more information, see [{{site.data.keyword.containerlong_notm}} and vCenter Server integration](/docs/services/vmwaresolutions?topic=vmware-solutions-vcsiks-overview-network#vcsiks-overview-network-iks-vcs-integration).
 1. The web tier that is running in a container in {{site.data.keyword.containerlong_notm}} makes a request to a database that is running on a VM in the vCenter Server instance.
 2. DNS is used to resolve the request to the IP address of the database.
 3. The container sends the request to the Calico vRouter.